odero/codemirror-rsdl/readme.md

 ```
 $ npm install
 $ npm start  // to start the frontend
-$ node server/index.js  // to start the backend
+$ npm run serve  // to start the backend
 ```